by Donald Clark CSM

 Despite gold’s desirable properties, it does have one significant drawback.
 It is soft, which means it wears easily.
 By mixing gold with other metals, or alloying it, gold is made stronger, which makes it durable enough to wear more often without experiencing wear.
 A variety of metals are commonly used to alloy gold, including silver, copper, nickel, iron, zinc, tin, manganese, cadmium, and titanium.
 Along with enhancing gold’s strength, alloying gold with other metals changes some of gold’s other properties as well.
 This is why some gold alloys stain people’s skin or cause an allergic reaction.
 The reaction is not caused by the gold itself, but by the other metals it is mixed with.

 While pure gold is also used in jewelry making, it dents and shows wear easily, which is why most people choose not to wear 100% gold jewelry on a regular basis.
 When discussing gold and its alloys, the term karat is used to indicate the purity of the gold (Not to be confused with carat, which is a unit of measurement used to describe gemstone weight).
 Pure gold, which contains no other metals, is termed 24 karat gold.
 A gold alloy that is 50% gold and 50% other metals is 12 karat gold because it is only half pure gold.
-Alloys used in jewelry making range from 9 karat gold, which is approximately 37% gold, to 24 karat gold.
+Alloys used in jewelry making range from 9 karat gold, which is approximately 37% gold, to 24 karat gold, and are required to be stamped and hallmarked according to purity.
 A newer alloy becoming popular on the jewelry scene is made of 99% gold and 1% titanium, allowing the alloy to retain nearly all of its gold color while providing improved durability.

 Mixing gold with different metals changes the color of the gold.
 For example, mixing copper with gold makes the gold darker yellow, while adding nickel plus zinc or other silver metals produces white gold.
 Contrary to popular belief, white gold contains no silver, which softens gold and gives it a green tint.
 Gold alloys also come in colors, including green, red, and blue.